freedomofpress/securedrop-docs/docs/introduction/securedrop_workstation.rst

 prevent the exfiltration of messages, replies, documents, or encryption keys by adversaries.
 Specifically, the following VMs have no network access:

-- ``sd-app``, which runs the SecureDrop App, and holds decrypted messages, replies, and documents.
+- ``sd-app``, which runs the SecureDrop Application, and holds decrypted messages, replies, and documents.
-- ``sd-viewer``, which is the template for disposable VMs used for opening documents from the SecureDrop App.
+- ``sd-viewer``, which is the template for disposable VMs used for opening documents from the SecureDrop Application.
 - ``sd-gpg``, which holds the *Submission Private Key* required to decrypt messages, replies, and documents.
 - ``sd-devices``, which passes exported documents through to USB devices like